 The Majlis has the power to initiate bills but the Guardian Council must approve all bills passed by the Majlis as consistent with Islamic law and the Iranian Constitution.
 Majlis elections are due to take place on 29 February 2016.

 Australia's bilateral relationship with Iran is long-standing, with a historically strong trade relationship.
-We continue to engage in dialogue on a range of important issues, including Iran's nuclear program, people smuggling, terrorism, regional issues and human rights.
+We continue to engage in dialogue on a range of important issues, including people smuggling, terrorism, regional issues and human rights.
 Foreign Minister Julie Bishop visited Iran in April 2015 and met with President Rouhani, Foreign Minister Zarif and other Iranian leaders.